-The other type of component alteration is the alteration of the transition function $T$ of the POMDP (altering the dynamics of the environment).
+The other type of component alteration is altering the transition function $T$ of the POMDP (i.e., the environment dynamics).
 The principle is to modify the effects of the actions of the protagonist in the environment.
 For example, this can include moving or modifying the behavior of some physical objects in the environment, like modifying the positions or speed of some vehicles in an autonomous driving simulator or modifying the way the protagonist's actions are affecting the environment (e.g. by amplifying or reversing actions).

 This is done by emitting adversarial actions $A^\xi$, that are allowed by the environment $\Omega$ through a specific adversary function $\Psi^A$, $T_\Psi^S$, $T_\Psi$ or $T_\Psi^{S+}$, creating an altered transition function $T^\xi$ for the protagonist agent.
 In that setting, four types of adversaries can be considered: